Nomad-Media/samples-python/asset/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Clips an asset.](ref:clipasset)
+> For more information about the API call used got to [Clips Asset](https://developer.nomad-cms.com/docs/clip-asset)

 ## Copy Asset